16 Product Fails That Defined The Decade

 Apple decided that it had promoted Google Maps for too long as the iPhone’s default maps apps, and introduced its own, Apple Maps, featuring fancy 3D imagery and “flyovers” in iOS 6.
 The app was built entirely from the ground up, and the launch was a disaster.
 Some bridges were warbled.
 London looked like SimCity 2000.
 A farm was incorrectly labeled as an airport.
 Directions that led people over train tracks.
 Directions that required long-distance swimming.

-The snafu was so bad that CEO Tim Cook was forced to issue a rare apology for Apple Maps’ shortcomings, and pointed customers to alternatives while the company’s app was under construction.
+The snafu was so bad that CEO Tim Cook was forced to issue a rare apology for Apple Maps’ shortcomings and pointed customers to alternatives while the company’s app was under construction.
 “We are doing everything we can to make Maps better,” Cook wrote.

 Apple Maps isn’t totally terrible anymore.
 It has transit directions now.
 It promises to keep your whereabouts private unlike that other maps app.
 But a lot of folks were traumatized by AppleMapsgate 2012 and, when they need to figure out how to get somewhere, they go straight to Google.